richvdh/acme-dns-tiny/README.md

 * the address and the port of the DNS server

-The simplest way to configure the script is to copy the `example.ini` file from this repository and update the values as needed.
+The simplest way to configure the script is to copy the `example.ini` file from this repository and update values as needed.

 **Be careful!
-Set permissions correctly on your configuration file, because it will contain the key authorized to modify your DNS configuration !**
+Set read permissions correctly on the configuration file, because it will contain the key authorized to modify your DNS configuration !**

 ### Step 4: Get a signed certificate!